andy5995/vs-fltk/MILESTONES.md

 ## 0.1.5

-- [x] Move all components to the codegen format
 - [x] Support for script modules
 - [ ] Full support for getters and setters
 - [x] Final implementation of the static xml builder (now external dependency)